UCL-Biosciences/2025_Biosciences_Computational_Training_Material/workshops/W3_Reproducibility_for_Computational_Wellbeing/Exercises_1.md

 Write a working `.gitignore` for your project based on this sort.
 (GitHub has good starter templates for Python projects if you want a base to edit.)

 **So where does the big raw data actually go?**
-#### Research data
+## Research data
 While we are still working on research data, we need somewhere to store it.
 This is where institutional storage comes in — UCL's Research Data Storage Service (RDSS).
 You should already have access to a training project we set up in advance.

 1. Mount the RDSS training project (or use the web upload client if mounting isn't playing nice — ask if you're stuck).
 2. Upload your raw data there instead of committing it to git.
-3. **Checkpoint (at the halfway mark)**: by now you should have RDSS mounted and be part-way through uploading.
-If you're not, flag it now.

-This activity is hard time-limited.
-If you're still stuck when time's up, don't worry — make a note and we'll follow up with you individually after the session, rather than during the workshop.
+### Other storage solutions
+RDSS for most research data but there are lots of options.
+Some more info [here](https://github.com/UCL-Biosciences/Biosciences-Comp-Support/blob/main/UCL_comp_guides/data_storage_at_UCL.md).
+In particular, sensitive data must not be on RDSS!
+See TRE for more info.

-#### Publishing data
+## Publishing data
 Published data should be FAIR.
+Increases probability someone else will use it which increases your citation count while also making best use of the data.

-The best solution is to publish them in domain-specific archives e.g. ncbi, [bioimage archive](https://www.ebi.ac.uk/bioimage-archive/) etc. If there is not a suitable public archive, UCL has a Research Data Repository where datasets can be published and are discoverable by unique DOIs - more citations!
+The best solution is to publish them in domain-specific archives e.g. ncbi, [bioimage archive](https://www.ebi.ac.uk/bioimage-archive/) etc. General-purpose repositories are also good if there is not an appropriate specific option, plus UCL has a Research Data Repository where datasets can be published and are discoverable by unique DOIs - more citations!

+## Metadata
+Research data can be unusable if it doesn't have metadata.
+At the very least, you need sample metadata to link research data to sample characteristics.
+This should be enough to reproduce your results.
+There are domain-specific standards that recommend what we should include.

 **Menti check**: who does offloading data to proper storage actually help?
 [Link]

-#### Summary
+## Summary
 You now have a repo that's structured sensibly, has a working `.gitignore`, and has its raw data sitting somewhere sensible rather than bloating your git history.
 None of that touches whether the *code itself* still runs elsewhere, though — that's next, after the break.